-Lake Cathie is a self-contained village community in a tranquil north coast location which hosts a lake, lagoon and beaches
+Lake Cathie is a self-contained village community in a tranquil north coast location with a nearby lake, lagoon and beaches.

 Lake Cathie is located on the Mid North Coast of New South Wales, 20 minutes south of Port Macquarie and just over 4 hours north of Sydney.